 Ten years ago we set up one of the UK’s very first coworking spaces (back then, they were called Workhubs).
 Little did we know that the concept of shared workspaces and collaborative incubators would explode just a couple of years later.

 FunkBunk was unusual in many ways.
 We didn’t have the natural footfall of spaces in the towns and cities.
 Our coworking space was very rural, set in the beautiful countryside just outside London, which brought with it many challenges over the years.
-We had to work much harder to encourage people out of their home offices and make the drive, which was tough considering most people had wonderful work spaces in the houses or gardens.
+We had to work much harder to encourage people out of their home offices and make the drive, which was tough considering most people had wonderful work spaces in the houses or gardens, since is easy to move to a new place, using resources as a demenagement montreal which really help with this.
 We weren’t dealing with people who were pushed for space at home – but we were dealing with people who were suffering from distractions, lack of focus and social isolation.

 Being one of the first coworking spaces meant that we had to learn what worked, and what didn’t, the hard way – without any rule book.
 Over the decade, we made mistakes and eventually discovered what was required to run a successful coworking space that suited us personally and commercially.